StephenTheAnalyst/Data-Cleaning-SQL/README.md

 click 👉[here](https://github.com/StephenTheAnalyst/Data-Cleaning-SQL/blob/main/Data%20Cleaning%20in%20Sql.sql)👈 to go through the data analysis codes.

 ## Results/Finding
 In this project, i wasn't aiming at analizing the dataset, i was more concerned about practicing my data cleaning skills.
+Click [Exploratory Data Analysis](https://github.com/StephenTheAnalyst/Pizzas-sales-SQL) to view my project on data exploration.

 ### THANKS FOR FOLLOWING THROUGH ☺